The South Korean Navy tows a North Korean fishing boat to the North in the East Sea, Nov. 8, 2019. (Yonhap)

-“The two deportees became South Korean nationals once they signed, as confirmed by the Unification Ministry, the letters of defection,” Jhe Seong-ho, who teaches international law at Chung-Ang University.
+“The two deportees became South Korean nationals once they signed, as confirmed by the Unification Ministry, the letters of defection,” said Jhe Seong-ho, who teaches international law at Chung-Ang University.
 Other experts said the escapees are South Korean nationals regardless of what they signed.

-“Given our Constitution, the two accused deportees are South Koreans, meaning they are entitled to the same rights and due process as Koreans under local laws,” Cha Jina, a professor of constitutional law at Korea University, referring to Article 3 of the Constitution that stipulates the country’s territory extends to North Korea, including the adjacent islets.
+“Given our Constitution, the two deportees are South Koreans, entitled to the same rights and due process under local laws,” said Cha Jina, a law professor at Korea University, referring to Article 3 of the Constitution that stipulates the country’s territory extends to North Korea, including the adjacent islets.

 Unification Ministry spokesperson Lee Sang-min holds a press briefing on the deportation of North Korean fishermen at the Government Complex Seoul in downtown Seoul on Nov.
 7, 2019.
 (Yonhap)

 “How do we ascertain ‘sincerity’?” said Kim Sang-kyum, a professor of constitutional law at Dongguk University.
 “If they (the escapees) express their intention to defect, the government accepts it.
-We deal with problems later if there happens to be one,” he said.
+We deal with problems later if there happens to be one.”

 Deportation violates international law?

-Seoul’s Unification Ministry maintains that the deportation did not violate Article 3 of the United Nations Convention Against Torture, which prohibits returning people to countries where they might face torture.
+The Unification Ministry maintains that the deportation did not violate Article 3 of the United Nations Convention Against Torture, which prohibits returning people to countries where they might face torture.

-Legal experts, however, opine otherwise.
+Legal experts, however, disagrees.

 “The deportees were never formally indicted or convicted.
 So there is no room here whatsoever to invoke the extradition rule,” Jhe said.
 “The Unification Ministry has no power to name them criminals, let alone kick them out based on that assumption.
 Judges and prosecutors make that call.”

 Both experts said that the Unification Ministry violated the international torture convention, with Stanton warning the ramifications of Seoul’s decision.
 “South Korea has now implicitly recognized that that (North Korea) is a legitimate justice system,” he said.

 Other human rights organizations and members of the public have condemned the lack of transparency around the case.
 “The whole story doesn’t make sense,” Phil Robertson, deputy director of the Asia division of Human Rights Watch, said in a statement.
 He said Seoul should reveal details of the investigation.

 Robert King, a former US special envoy for North Korean human rights issues, also called on Seoul to be up front with the facts.
 “Was this thoroughly investigated before they were returned, and was the evidence sufficiently convincing that they committed these crimes?”
-King asked in an interview with Voice of America.
+King said in an interview with Voice of America.

 By Choi Si-young (email@example.com